-The preschool curriculum introduces basic science concepts to our children.
-The are provided an array of materials and activities that encourage them to use their senses to learn about the environment.
+The Preschool curriculum introduces basic science concepts to our children.
+They are provided an array of materials and activities that encourage them to use their senses to learn about the environment.
 They discover that they can make things happen and solve simple problems.
 Teachers choose books and daily activities that respond to the curiosity and interests of children in their natural world.

-Social Studies in the preschool classroom is designed to develop a child’s positive identity and an emerging sense of self and others.
+Social studies in the Preschool classroom is designed to develop a child’s positive identity and an emerging sense of self and others.
 We offer children many opportunities to become a part of the classroom community so that each child feels accepted and gains a sense of belonging.
-Class materials are chosen to build understandings of social roles, family, community, and diversity through appropriate play.
-Beginning in Preschool 3 – Discovery, students participate in Civilization Fair, where students immerse themselves in civilizations, history, culture, geography, languages, music, and art.
+Class materials are chosen to build an understanding of social roles, family, community, and diversity through appropriate play.
+Beginning in Preschool-3 Discover, students participate in Southfield’s Civilization Fair, where students immerse themselves in civilizations, history, culture, geography, languages, music, and art.

-Music is integrated into every part of the curriculum.
+Music is integrated into every part of our curriculum.
 Teachers provide varied opportunities for children to sing, dance, and listen to music.
 Songs and movement expand their exposure to language, rhythm, and creative expression.
 Children enjoy time to play with and explore appropriate musical instruments.
-A music teacher visits the classroom twice a week.
-They sing, dance, move and play simple instruments.
+Music with a certified specialist is daily in our PS3 and PS4 classrooms.
+They sing, dance, move, and play simple instruments.